Tortorella Airfield

 Tortorella Airfield is an abandoned World War II military airfield in Italy.
 It was located 9.4 kilometers east-northeast of Foggia, in the Province of Foggia.
 The airfield was abandoned and dismantled after the end of the war in 1945.

 History

 Tortorella Airfield was a temporary wartime facility built by the US Army Corps of Engineers.
 Construction was initiated shortly after Allied forces seized control of the Tavoliere plain around Foggia, Apulia, Italy.

 The major tenant of the airfield was the 99th Bombardment Group, which arrived from Oudna Airfield, Tunisia on 11 December 1943.
 It was equipped with Boeing B-17 Flying Fortress bombers.
 Tortorella was shared with 231 Wing (37 and 70 Squadrons) of No. 205 Group RAF.
-It was equipped with Vickers Wellington Mk.X, Consolidated LB-30 Liberators, Short Stirlings and Avro Lancaster bombers.
+It was equipped with Vickers Wellington Mk.X, Consolidated Liberators, Short Stirlings and Avro Lancaster bombers.
 Tortorella was one of the few stations that the RAF was in a tenant status to the US Army Air Forces.

 The 99th Bomb Group consisted of four squadrons: